section-engineering-education/engineering-education/content/articles/how-to-use-symbolic-math-toolbox-in-matlab-to-analyze-fourier-series/index.md

 ---
 Symbolic Math Toolbox provides an easy, intuitive and complete environment to interactively learn and apply math operations such as calculus, algebra, and differential equations.
 <!--more-->
-It can perform common analytical computation such as differentiation and integration to get close form results.
+It can perform common analytical computations such as differentiation and integration to get close form results.

-It also simplifies and manipulates expression for great insights and solves algebraic and differential equations.
+It simplifies and manipulates expression for great insights and solves algebraic and differential equations.

 In this tutorial, the Fourier series (Trigonometric and Exponential) is implemented and simulated using MATLAB's Symbolic Math Toolbox.

 The proposed programs are versatile and can receive any function of time(t).
-This means that the function is dependent on time.
+It means that the function is dependent on time.

 Moreover, the program gives plots of harmonics, original and approximated functions, magnitude spectrum, and phase spectrum.

 This toolbox is already available in MATLAB.
 Therefore, you do not need to retrieve it from an external source.
-To understand more about the Fourier series, you can read [here](https://www.mathsisfun.com/calculus/fourier-series.html).
+For example, to understand more about the Fourier series, you can read [here](https://www.mathsisfun.com/calculus/fourier-series.html).

 ### Prerequisites
 To follow along with this tutorial, you will need: